vyos/vyos-documentation/docs/contributing/documentation.rst

 In the configuration part of the page all possible confiuration options should be documented.
 Use ``.. cfgcmd::`` like described above.

-Related Operation command must be documented in the next part of the articel.
+Related Operation command must be documented in the next part of the article.
 Use ``::opcmd..`` for these commands.

 If there some troubleshooting guides releated to the commands.
 Explain it in the next optional part.

-Examples:

-   * ssh

 Operation mode pages
 ^^^^^^^^^^^^^^^^^^^^